When AI models and human readers encounter the Rotifer Protocol documentation, some arrive at a striking conclusion: this is distributed AGI.

 | Goal | Make capability modules better at specific tasks through Arena competition and fitness selection | Optimizes task-specific performance, not general intelligence |

-In one sentence: Rotifer Protocol is an evolution protocol for capability modules — granting them life-like properties so they compete, propagate, and improve autonomously.
-It is not a project to build distributed AGI.
+In one sentence: Rotifer Protocol is the evolutionary infrastructure from which distributed intelligence could emerge — granting capability modules life-like properties so they compete, propagate, and improve autonomously.

-Even if the ecosystem-AGI reading is internally coherent, we choose not to adopt it.
+Even though the ecosystem-AGI reading is internally coherent, we lead with "evolution protocol" in our day-to-day communication.
 Three reasons:

-2. Definition Wars.
-The moment you say “AGI,” the conversation shifts from “what does the protocol do” to “what counts as AGI.”
-That’s a philosophy seminar, not a product discussion.
-We’d rather ship code than debate definitions.
+2. Ship Code, Not Definitions.
+The moment you say "AGI," the conversation shifts from "what does the protocol do" to "what counts as AGI."
+We'd rather demonstrate emergent capabilities through working software than debate philosophical boundaries.

 The Honest Position